-This article belongs to a series dedicated to Healthcare IT platforms.
-The following aims to describe the complexities of implementing the authorization behaviors for a multi-tenant healthcare platform, based on the FHIR’s Consent resource in lay terms.
+The following article describes the complexities of implementing the authorization behaviors for a multi-tenant healthcare platform based on the FHIR’s Consent resource in lay terms.
 It doesn’t intend to describe a full implementation.

-All references to FHIR are for STU3, unless specified.
+All references to FHIR are for version R4 unless specified.

 Authorization is a key concept among other important related to security like identification and authentication.
 According to RFC 2196 section 4.4:

 Authorization refers to the process of granting privileges to processes and, ultimately, users.

 A practical one follows this generic statement:

 Explicitly listing the authorized activities of each user with respect to all resources is impossible in a reasonable system.
 In a real system certain techniques are used to simplify the process of granting and checking authorizations.